Konstantinos Negris: Biography

 Konstantino’s first cousin Alexander Negris traveled to the United States.
 He taught at Harvard.
 He was the first lecturer of Modern Greek at Harvard University in 1828.
 He also published the first-ever grammar of the modern Greek language in the United States.
 Konstantinos returned to Greece during the mid-1830s.
 He became one of the first professors at the University of Athens.
 He taught physics and mathematics.
 In his autographed letter to the Secretary of Education on July 21, 1836, he proposed to teach descriptive geometry.
 He used five books written by Legendre.
 Legendre's Elements of geometry, Legendre's rectilinear trigonometry, the general properties of numbers, algebra, and Hachette's descriptive geometry.
 He also taught differential and integral calculus.
 His lectures on descriptive geometry focused on the intersections of second-degree surfaces and three-dimensional analytic geometry.
 He taught binomial theorem.
 The applied mathematics taught in early Greek education was used for civil engineering, astronomy, mechanics, architecture, fortification, and navigation.
 He helped Greek mathematician Ioannis Papadakis study abroad.
 There was extensive political uncertainty in the newly established monarchy.

 In the year 1843, in the month of September, the people were unsatisfied with the foreign monarch chosen to lead the new nation.
-They led an insurrection called the The Revolution of September 3, 1843.
+They led an insurrection called the Revolution of September 3, 1843.
 The people obtained a constitutional monarchy.
 Every foreign professor was expelled from the university in favor of Greek professors.
 Konstantinos, Xaver Landerer, Karl Nikolas Fraas, Friedrich Zentner, Charles Laurent, Christian Hansen, and Theophil Hansen were all expelled.
 Within one year most of the faculty were rehired.
 Konstantinos was rehired within several months.
 He stopped teaching in 1845 and continued to assist the newly founded Greek state diplomatically.
 He traveled all over the world.
 By 1848, Konstantinos participated in the debate regarding the Greek monetary crisis.
 He actively worked to reduce the homeless problem in Athens.
 During the 1860s the bourgeoisie of Athens including Konstantinos created The Merciful Company of Athens (Ελεήμονα Εταιρεία Αθηνών).
 He was the vice president.
 He participated in the Greek elections of 1869 on an independent platform.
 He was opposed to the universal suffrage movement of the 1860s.
 He supported moderate modernization.